The heritage

 The Nobel Prizes

-In this video, Federico Canobbio, member of the Scientific Council of the Lake Como Festival of Light, explains how Como has become an international hub for science over time, thanks to the presence of numerous Nobel Prize winners over the last century: from the historic 1927 Conference of Physicists to the Foundation’s contemporary initiatives.
-A journey through great ideas and great protagonists, showing how direct encounters between scientists and citizens can still spark curiosity, dialogue and knowledge today.
+Federico Canobbio, a member of the Scientific Committee of the Lake Como Festival of Light, explains how Como has become an international hub for science, thanks to the presence of numerous Nobel laureates: from the historic 1927 conference of physicists to the Foundation’s contemporary initiatives.

 Talent Garden